gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

    –Retry on another node

-   * OK for a map because it had no dependencies

-   * OK for reduce because map outputs are on disk

    – If the same task repeatedly fails, fail the job or ignore that input block

 2. If a node crashes: